MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 5. Enter the **Shipment Method Code** with the corresponding shipping method in [!INCLUDE[prod_short](../includes/prod_short.md)].

 > [!NOTE]
-> If multiple shipping charges are associated with a Sales order; only one will be selected as Shipping Method and assigned to sales document.
+> If multiple shipping charges are associated with a sales order; only one will be selected as Shipping Method and assigned to sales document.

 ### Payment method mapping